-- Find out your school’s IP address (optional) - This is required if you choose to use IP whitelisting.
+- Find out your IP address (optional) - This is required if you choose to use IP whitelisting.
 Find out your IP address by typing ‘What is my IP’ into Google.
-Remember the results depend on where you currently are, so the IP address of a school in a different location will be different.
+Remember the results depend on where you currently are, so the IP address in a different location will be different.

 To turn on two-factor authentication, click the Enable two-factor authentication using… box and select Authentication app, then click the Save settings button.